jake-linn/jake-linn/README.md

 - 🔭 I’m currently working on ...
-Scribble Stadium https://github.com/BloomTech-Labs/scribble-stadium-fe.git
+Expanding my Data Analisis Knowledge https://github.com/jake-linn/PortfolioProjects
 - 🌱 I’m currently learning ...
-Next.js
+Pandas Libary in Python
 - 👯 I’m looking to collaborate on ...
-Next.js
+SQL
 - 🤔 I’m looking for help with ...
-Redux.js
+Data Visualization tools
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...https://www.linkedin.com/in/jake-linn-a1116a11a/
 - 😄 Pronouns: ...
 He/Him